Minimally Invasive Robotic Surgery at Staten Island University Hospital

 - Prostate surgery

-It uses a freestanding robot with four spider-like arms and a separate console station located several feet away from the operating table.
+It uses a full service robot with four spider-like arms and a separate console station located several feet away from the operating table.
 Small incisions allow the robot's arms to be inserted into the patient.
 While one arm is tasked with holding a camera, the others can be pincers, scissors, cauterizers or other surgical equipment.

 Sitting at the console, a surgeon views a magnified 3D image from the camera inside the patient and manipulates the robot's every movement during surgery.
 The robotic arms become an extension of the surgeon's own hands, with the added benefit of a 360-degree range of motion not possible by the human hand alone.